Finch-API/finch-docs/docs/Development-Guides/Field-Support/Compatibility.md

 stoplight-id: 0517ab806dda4
 ---

-# Census & Pay Field Support
+# Census & Pay Support

 Finch's API tries to maintain parity between all [providers](./Providers.md).
 However, every now and then, a provider may not support a specific data field (for example: job titles).
 This section outlines the compatibility of each data field per Automated API Integration and any other miscellaneous information that's important to know.